italolelis/watchops/README.md

 ![](images/cover.png)

-WatchOps is that implements the [four keys](https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance) metrics, introduced by Google in the Accelerator book and the DevOps Research and Assessment (DORA).
+Implement the [four keys](https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance) metrics in your organization.
+These metrics help you better understand how your teams are performing when it comes to DevOps practices.
+Google introduced the four keys metrics in the Accelerator book and the DevOps Research and Assessment (DORA), used as the industry standard for high-performing teams.

 I created this project to turn four keys into a more accessible and easier to use application.
 Currently, you can only use the [open source project](https://github.com/GoogleCloudPlatform/fourkeys) provided by Google in GoogleCloud, kind of out-of-the-box.

 You can use WatchOps on any platform.
-It's even easier to get started if you have Kubernetes, no matter where (EKS, GCP, Azure, or self-hosted).
+It's even easier to get started if you use Kubernetes, no matter where (EKS, GCP, Azure, or self-hosted).

 ## Installation